Dresden Codex: History

 The Dresden Codex contains accurate astronomical tables, which are recognized by students of the codex for its detailed Venus tables and lunar tables.
 The lunar series has intervals correlating with eclipses, while the Venus tables correlate with the movements of the planet Venus.
 The codex also contains astrological tables and ritual schedules.
 The religious references show in a cycle of a 260-day ritual calendar the important Maya royal events.
 The codex also includes information on the Maya new-year ceremony tradition.
 The rain god Chaac is represented 134 times.

 Image

 Deterioration and pagination

-Italian artist and engraver Agostino Aglio, starting in 1826, became the first to transcribe and illustrate the codex completely for Lord Kingsborough, who published it in his nine volumes of Antiquities of Mexico in 1831–1848.
+Italian artist and engraver Agostino Aglio, starting in 1826, became the first to transcribe and illustrate the codex completely for Irish antiquarian Lord Kingsborough, who published it in his nine volumes of Antiquities of Mexico in 1831–48.
 The codex then had some damage due to handling, sunlight, and moisture.

-It received direct water damage that was significantly destructive from being kept in a flooded basement during the bombing of Dresden in World War II.
-German historian G. Zimmerman noted that the damage was extreme on pages 2, 4, 24, 28, 34, 38, 71 and 72.
+It received direct water damage that was significantly destructive, from being kept in a flooded basement during the World War II bombing of Dresden in February 1945.
+German historian G. Zimmerman later noted that the damage was extreme on pages 2, 4, 24, 28, 34, 38, 71 and 72.
 Certain details of the glyph images have been lost because of this.
-The damage is apparent when the current codex is compared to the Kingsborough copies of 1831-1848 and the Förstemann facsimile editions of 1880 and 1892.
+The damage is apparent when the current codex is compared to the Kingsborough copies of 1831–48 and the Förstemann facsimile editions from 1880 and 1892.